unremarkablegames/unremarkablegames.github.io/index.md

 title: "Home"
 ---

-Unremarkable Games is a 100% independent game studio based in the United States.
-We develop and publish our own games in our own way.
-We like things unremarkable.
+Unremarkable Games is a 100% independent game studio based in Minnesota, United States.
+Right now, it is a solo shop.

----

-## Released Project: Neon Labyrinth
-**Neon Labyrinth** is a single-player arcade puzzle game with a neon twist, featuring a stylized synthwave aesthetic and movement mechanics reminiscent of Tomb of the Mask.
-Get it on the iOS app store or head over to [Itch.io](https://unremarkablegames.itch.io/neon-labyrinth) to play the first few levels for free.
+I develop and publish my own games in my own way.
+I like things unremarkable and I hope you do to.

+One of the things that makes my games unremarkable is that there will never be any adds or microtransactions.
+Ever.
+I don't like that monetization model.
+If the game is free, then it's free.
+If you pay for one of my games, then you get the game.

+We also don't track you.
+Some of our games use Unity and that engine has a lot of tracking features that are on by default.
+I try to turn it all off, but if some tracking slips though, it isn't my intent.
+Let me know.
+I will delete the dataset and fix the game.
+I don't need to spy on you to make a fun game.